mrjoes/mrjoes.github.com/_posts/2013-06-21-python-realtime.md

     return data
 {% endhighlight %}

-This code won't work as expected, as calling generator function in python returns generator object without executing function.
-So, in this case, *process_request* should be also made asynchronous (wrapped with *coroutine* decorator) or some other means to execute function should be used.
+This code won't work as expected, as calling generator function in python returns generator object without executing body of the function.
+In this case, *process_request* should be also made asynchronous (wrapped with *coroutine* decorator) and should yield from *get_more_data*.
+Another way - use framework capabilities to run asynchronous function (like passing callback or adding callback to Future).

-Another problem - if existing library function should be made asynchronous, all its callers should be updated as well.
-In some cases, their callers should be updated as well and so on.
+Another problem - if there's need to make existing library asynchronous, all its callers should be updated as well.
+In some cases, their callers should be updated too and so on, up to the top.

 Summary
 -------

-Greenlets make everything "easy" at cost of possible issues, allow implicit context switching.
+Greenlets make everything "easy" at cost of possible issues and allow implicit context switching.

 Code with callbacks is a mess.
 Futures improve situation.
 Generators make code easier to read.

 It appears that "official" way to write asynchronous applications in Python would be to use callbacks/futures/generators and not greenlets.
 See [PEP 3156](http://www.python.org/dev/peps/pep-3156/).

-Sure, nothing will prevent you from using greenlet-based frameworks as well.
+Sure, nothing will prevent you from using greenlet-based frameworks at all.
 Having choice is a good thing.

-While Gevent entry barrier is very low - "Oh, look, it just works with my old code", it is quite painful to figure out what went wrong if start seeing stack corruption in production.
+While Gevent entry barrier is very low - "Oh, look, it just works with my old code", amount of knowledge required to debug weird crash is much higher.

-I prefer explicit context switching and little bit cautious of greenlets after spending few nights with gdb in production environment figuring out weird interpreter crashes.
+I prefer explicit context switching and little bit cautious of greenlets after spending several nights with gdb in production environment figuring out why interpreter crashes all of a sudden.

 Asynchronous Frameworks
 -----------------------